 New to WordPress and not quite sure how to get started?
-Perhaps you’ve been using WordPress for a while but are having a little trouble getting your WordPress exactly how you want it?
-Or maybe you build websites for other people but your web design clients are struggling to get to grips with things and you’d like to help them learn by giving them access to some online tutorials etc?
+Perhaps you’ve been using it for a while, but are having a little trouble getting your site exactly how you want it?
+Or maybe you build websites for other people, but your clients are struggling to get to grips with things, and you’d like to give them access to some online tutorials and the like?

-WP101 is a collection of online WordPress tutorials aimed at exactly these kinds of people – by providing courses to help you better understand – and make use of – WordPress.
-But are their courses any good?
-What do they cover, and perhaps most importantly: are they worth paying for?
+WP101 is a collection of online WordPress tutorials aimed at solving exactly these kind of problems by providing courses to help people to better understand — and make use of — WordPress.
+But are these courses any good?
+What do they cover?
+And, perhaps most importantly, are they worth paying for?

-As a quick overview (before you a quick overview before the full review, WP101 is a paid subscription service that offers well-organized narrated video tutorials and courses covering WordPress and some of the most popular plugins available for this blogging and website creation tool.
+As a quick overview, WP101 is a paid subscription service that offers well-organized, narrated video tutorials and courses covering WordPress and some of its most popular plugins.

-If you like the idea of access (via a paid subscription) to a growing series of well-organized, narrated, high-quality WordPress-related video courses, then keep reading…
+If you like the idea of access (via a paid subscription) to a growing series of high-quality WordPress-related video courses, then keep reading…

 WP101 WordPress Video Tutorials Content